tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 in {{NetworkSliceServiceRequest}}.

-The network slice controller consumes the network slice service intent and realizes it with an appropriate NRP Policy.
+The network slice controller consumes the network slice service intent and realizes it with an appropriate Network Resource Partition Policy (NRP Policy).
 Multiple IETF network slices MAY be mapped to the same Slice-Flow Aggregate as described in {{SliceAggregateMapping}}.

 The network wide consistent NRP Policy definition is distributed to the